thearvee/tpn-subnet/README.md

 - **Miners**: These nodes offer the VPN connections that workers provide and are given subnet emissions, they are responsible for distributing those rewards to workers however they see fit
 - **Validators**: These nodes validate the work of miners and act as an interface to end users

-If you want to contribute to the TPN subnet, the easiers way to do so it to run a worker.
+If you want to contribute to the TPN subnet, the easiest way to do so it to run a worker.
 This requires only a server and no bittensor activity at all.
 This page will explain how to run a worker, a miner, or a validator.
 Keep in mind that you should:

 - Decide if you want to run a worker, miner, or a validator
 - Make sure you have the necessary hardware for the worker, miner, or validator
 - Running a worker is easiest, running a mining pool is harder, and running a validator is hardest
+- Profitability of a mining pool depends on whether you run all its workers, or whether third parties do so.
+If third parties do so, your profit depends on your revenue share model (which is completely in your control)

 **CURRENT SUBNET STATUS**

 > [!CAUTION]
 > This documentation is a work in public alpha.
 Expect things to break.
 Specifically the validator instructions are currently unstable due to development pace.

+## Note on rewards algorithm

+Emissions for miners on this subnet are based linearly on your worker pool size and geographic uniqueness.
+In principle: ` amount of workers * geographic diversity * slowness penalty`.

+This means that counter to the old version of this subnet:

+1. There is NO BENEFIT to running multiple miners, you should focus on workers.
+If you run many workers, running your own pool can be a good strategy.
+Operating multiple mining pools has no benefit unless you are distributing rewards to third party workers in some novel way
+2. Geographic uniqueness and pool size are both very important, you can find the code that scores mining pools [in this file](https://github.com/taofu-labs/tpn-subnet/blob/main/federated-container/modules/scoring/score_mining_pools.js#L136)
+3. While speed and bandwidth size will matter soon, at this stage what matters most is that your workers and mining pool respond with reasonable speed.
+What matters most there is having a decent CPU and not being stingy on RAM

 ## Preparing your machine